-18.13 FEDERAL ACTIONS ENVIRONMENTAL EFFECTS ABROAD
+19.13 ENVIRONMENTAL EFFECTS ABROAD OF MAJOR DOD ACTIONS

 The National Environmental Policy Act (NEPA) does not directly apply overseas.
 However, there are several laws and regulations which Federal actions overseas must follow.
-These include but are not limited to, 32 CFR 187 (Environmental Effects Abroad of Major Department of Defense Actions), Executive Order 12114 (Environmental Effects Abroad of Major Federal Actions), DoD Instruction (DoDI) 4715.05-G (Overseas Environmental Baseline Guidance), and specific installation requirements.
+These include but are not limited to, Department of Defense Directive (DODD) 6050.7, Executive Order 12114 (Environmental Effects Abroad of Major Federal Actions), DoD Instruction (DoDI) 4715.05-G (Overseas Environmental Baseline Guidance), and specific installation requirements.

-32 CFR 187 enables DoD officials to be informed and take account of environmental considerations when authorizing or approving certain major Federal actions that do significant harm to the environment of places outside the U.S. The sole objective of this CFR is to establish internal procedures to determine if environmental concerns are associated with a major Federal and global commons, ecological resources of global importance, environment of a foreign nation, or those actions which can result in toxic or radioactive emissions or effluent conditions in a foreign nation.
+Department of Defense Directive (DODD) 6050.7 enables DoD officials to be informed and take account of environmental considerations when authorizing or approving certain major Federal actions that do significant harm to the environment of places outside the U.S. The sole objective of this CFR is to establish internal procedures to determine if environmental concerns are associated with a major Federal and global commons, ecological resources of global importance, environment of a foreign nation, or those actions which can result in toxic or radioactive emissions or effluent conditions in a foreign nation.

-For DoD installations in Japan, the environmental considerations process begins in the project planning stages, with the completion of an environmental checklist by the installation that evaluates the environmental impacts of a project.
-In addition to environmental impacts, the installation uses environmental checklists to make recommendations, include mitigation requirements, and recommend future surveys/evaluations for the proposed project.
+For DoD installations in Japan, the environmental considerations process begins in the project planning stages, with the completion of a preliminary assessment by the installation that evaluates the environmental impacts of a project.
+In addition to environmental impacts, the installation may make recommendations, include mitigation requirements, and recommend future surveys/evaluations for the proposed project.
 The designer should coordinate with the Japan District Environmental Section and the Installation Environmental Office to ensure the most recent recommendations, mitigation requirements, and surveys/evaluations are incorporated and executed in the project design.

-18.14 CONTAMINATION REMEDIATION OUTSIDE THE UNITED STATES
+19.14 CONTAMINATION REMEDIATION OUTSIDE THE UNITED STATES